 And since there aren’t that many of them, they are very much in demand.
 Those timeshare owners probably use it themselves or rent it out for top dollar.
 There are starting to be more timeshares in cities (Nashville, Charleston, New Orleans, New York City, etc.) in the U.S., but most of them are in the mountains or on beaches.

 9. What is the General Concept of how RCI works?

 So, say you’re looking to exchange a week at your resort for a timeshare family vacation in Hawaii.
 For one to be in RCI’s system, another owner would have to decide not to use their Hawaii timeshare week, not let family/friends use it, not rent it out, and put their week specifically into RCI ( vs. another timeshare exchange company).

 You can see how supply and demand definitely play into the RCI Exchange dynamics.
 So don’t fret about getting the RCI Resorts you want; it just takes some planning!

 That being said, the supply and demand dynamics can also aid in your planning!
-For example, towns with tons of timeshare resorts like Las Vegas, Myrtle Beach, Branson, the Smoky Mountains National Park, and Orlando are regularly available in the system.
+For example, towns with tons of timeshare resorts like Las Vegas, Myrtle Beach, Orlando, the Smoky Mountains National Park, and Branson are regularly available in the system.

 10. Can I use my RCI Membership to Book Vacations for Friends and Family?

 Yes, you can!
 If you will not be traveling along with them and want to send them on a timeshare vacation, you can book a reservation with your RCI membership and then add their name to it once you purchase a Guest Certificate for $99.